 RCVS recognised Advanced Practitioner in Veterinary Ophthalmology

 Upon graduating from Glasgow University in 2000, Jade worked in a mixed practice on the west coast of Scotland.
 Exciting as it was, two years was enough to prompt the search for a warmer, drier climate.
-She moved down to Dorset in 2002 where she has worked in small animal practice ever since.
-Today, Jade works as a Senior Vet with Hillside Veterinary Centre in Corfe Mullen.
+She moved down to Dorset in 2002 where she worked in small animal practice for many years.
+Today, Jade works as a Senior Vet in Devon and enjoys a more rural lifestyle.
 Jade loves the variety that general practice brings.
 She will sometimes use acupuncture to complement medical treatments, predominately for osteoarthritis in geriatric patients.
 Her professional passion is ophthalmology.
 She obtained her AP status in veterinary Ophthalmology in 2017.
 Jade welcomes collaboration with other clinicians, within and out with the veterinary profession.

 Federica Cantatore – Veterinarian